 Just take a look at this light, bright and contemporary living space that feels luxe but oh-so-homely at the same time.

-The biggest transformation has to be the orientation of the room — the TV no longer dominates this space — and the modern furniture is in scale with the room.
+The biggest transformation has to be the orientation of the room.
+The TV no longer dominates this space.
+Further, the modern furniture is in scale with the room.
 Using a sofa with a chase and the large 1.5-seater armchair from James Lane extends the seating area to take advantage of the room shape, while the oversized rug anchors the space.

 One thing you may notice is that none of the furniture ‘matches’ yet all the pieces complement each other.
-The days of matchy-matchy furniture have passed and I suggest embracing a mix of materials for a more interesting space.
+Generally speaking, the days of matchy-matchy furniture have passed.
+I suggest embracing a mix of materials for a more interesting space.
 That large coffee table from Focus on Furniture is my favourite as it just works so well in this room.

 We had so much fun doing this room makeover!
 Stay tuned for another major room makeover competition with Canberra Outlet in the new year.